 Q: What are prohibited goods?

 Prohibited goods are the goods that cannot be imported into any of the Partner States.

 Restricted goods are those which must meet certain conditions before clearance through Customs.

 Q: Are there any other restricted/prohibited goods not shown in the second schedule?

-No, however, amendments to these schedules can be made by the EAC Council, through an order in the Gazette
+No, however, amendments to these schedules can be made by the EAC Council of Ministers, through an order in the Gazette

 PART A - PROHIBITED GOODS